ChrisHammond/dnnCHAT/README.md

 Formerly the DnnChat module for DotNetNuke (DNN).

-You can download the latest "release" from here on GitHub https://github.com/ChrisHammond/dnnCHAT or visit https://DnnChat.codeplex.com/
+You can download the latest "release" from on GitHub https://github.com/ChrisHammond/dnnCHAT